Graduate Concentrations

 Coastal Engineering

-coastal engineering, sediment transport, and wave and fluid mechanics
+coastal engineering, wave mechanics, and environmental fluid mechanics

 Environmental Engineering

-water and wastewater treatment, environmental chemistry and microbiology, soil remediation, and waste management
+water and wastewater treatment, environmental chemistry and remediation, and solid and hazardous waste management

 Geotechnical Engineering

-computational geomechanics, soil mechanics, foundation engineering, and earth structures engineering
+computational geomechanics, soil mechanics, foundation engineering, earth structures engineering, and ground improvement

 Structural Engineering

-structural mechanics, dynamic, analysis, and design of structures; bridge engineering; computational mechanics; and structural engineering materials
+structural mechanics, analysis, and design; bridge engineering; structural dynamics; computational mechanics; and structural engineering materials

 Transportation Engineering and Civil Infrastructure Systems